reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 ### Configuration Events

-* ConfigurationChanged -- fired when the configuration has been changed, but not when it is initially gatehered.
+* ConfigurationChanged -- fired when the configuration has been changed, but not when it is initially gathered.
   * Fired on UI thread

 ## ProjectSettings

 A set of settings that represent the project's platform and the installed packages.
-Only those settigns are gathered that are relevant for Deveroom.
+Only those settings are gathered that are relevant for Deveroom.

 The project settings currently contain: